Skip to main content

 Create a project underneath an organization

-phobos project create -org-name "neutron" my-project
+phobos project create -org-name "<organization>" <project>

-Note: Replace neutron with your organization name.
 If you don't have an organization, ask a system administrator to create one for you.

 Define a pipeline template